varigence/docs/bimlflex/user-guide/new-features-2018.04.md

 A setting has been added that control if the Data Vault Accelerator should create Link Satellites for generated Links.
 For some modelling approaches the effectiveness of a relationship is tracked in a Hub rather than a Link Satellite, in other scenarios the link satellite adds limited functionality.
 This setting controls the automatic acceleration of the Link Satellites.

 The setting `DvAccelerateLinkSatellite` has been added to the `Settings` sheet.
 This controls if Link Satellites should be accelerated.
-This feature has a default value of ` N `, meaning no Link Satellites will be accelerated unless it is updated to ` Y `.
+This feature has a default value of `"N"`, meaning no Link Satellites will be accelerated unless it is updated to `"Y"`.
 Overrides can be created using attribute `SettingValue` definitions for specific source tables that should have a different setting to the defined default.

 ### Accelerating Same As Links